Fernando12filho/studymate/docs/milestone1.md

+# Project Milestones

+## 🧱 Milestone 1 — MVP Foundations
+**Goal:** Build a functional core that allows users to upload content, organize it, and interact with it via AI.

+### Objectives
+- Establish project architecture
+- Implement core backend and database
+- Enable basic AI interaction with user-provided content
+- Define product scope clearly

-Core User Stories (MVP Only)
+### User Stories
-These are the non-negotiable capabilities of the app.

-Authentication

-As a user, I can create an account
+- As a user, I can create an account and log in
-As a user, I can log in and log out

-Topics

-As a user, I can create a study topic
+- As a user, I can create a project/workspace
-As a user, I can view my list of topics

-Resources

-As a user, I can add a learning resource (link) to a topic As a user, I can mark a resource as not started / in progress / completed

-Notes

-As a user, I can write notes for a resource
-As a user, I can edit and view those notes later

-AI Exercises

-As a user, I can generate practice exercises for a topic using my notes If a feature does not support one of these stories, it is out of scope.

-🧱 Milestone 1 – Foundation & Auth
-- Project Setup
+### Task Checklist
+- [  ] Initialize Flask project
+- [ ] COnfigure env variables
+- [ ] Set up database connection
+- [ ] Create User Model
+- [ ] Add password Hashing
+- [ ] Create registration route (GET / POST)
+- [ ] Validate email to database
+- [ ] Display success and error message

+Done when:
-- Database connection
+- User exists in Database
-- Login authentication
-    * Create account
-    * Log in and Log out
+- Invalid input is rejected
-- Redirection to dashboard (Protected page)
+- User can proceed to login
+---